boufnichel/Groovy-snippet/README.md

 # Groovy-snippet

-my groovy snippet mostly used !
+my groovy snippets mostly used !

++ multithreader.template.groovy : template to start multithreading on a list on items